Rust Traits: Defining Character

 impl Identifiable for TempSensor01 {}

 There is a last data type, named TempSensor03.
-It has the Measurable trait (and leverages the default implementation) but it does not have the Identifiable trait.
+It has the Measurable trait (and it leverages the default implementation) but it does not have the Identifiable trait.

 struct TempSensor03 {